 - Part of Goodwin team that represented Mathew Martoma, former SAC Capital portfolio manager, at trial in the Southern District of New York for alleged criminal insider trading scheme.

-- Major private equity fund in connection with unlawful competition by founder of portfolio company in mobile technology space; succeeded in permanently shutting down illegal competitor.
+- Successfully represented company in mobile technology space in connection with unlawful competition by the firm’s founder and former CEO; succeeded in permanently shutting down illegal competitor.

-- Successfully represented Heartland Payment Systems, Inc., a major payment card processor in connection with securities fraud and derivative class actions filed on behalf of stockholders after the issuer disclosed a security breach resulting in the loss of several hundred thousand payment card numbers and its share price fell approximately 80% thereafter.
+- Successfully represented Heartland Payment Systems, Inc., a major payment card processor, in connection with securities fraud and derivative class actions filed on behalf of stockholders after the issuer disclosed a security breach resulting in the loss of several hundred thousand payment card numbers and its share price fell approximately 80% thereafter.
 Court dismissed securities fraud class action with prejudice in response to client’s arguments; derivative suits were voluntarily dismissed with prejudice in exchange for agreement not to seek fees and costs.

-- What was America’s largest home mortgage lender, in connection with the largest securities fraud class action in U.S. history, alleging fraud in connection with the sale of more than $350 billion of mortgage-backed securities; case settled on very favorable terms.
+- Represented Countrywide Financial Corporation in connection with one of the largest securities fraud class actions in U.S. history, alleging fraud in connection with the sale of more than $350 billion of mortgage-backed securities; case settled on very favorable terms.

-- Nine former directors and officers of Lyondell-Basell Industries, a $21 billion petrochemical concern that filed for bankruptcy protection shortly after completing a leveraged buyout.
+- Successfully represented nine former directors and officers of Lyondell-Basell Industries, a $21 billion petrochemical concern that filed for bankruptcy protection after completing a leveraged buyout.
 Claims against eight of nine clients were dismissed from bankruptcy adversary proceeding; motion to dismiss claims against the remaining defendant is pending.

 Other Representative Matters

 Securities Fraud.
-In addition to the mortgage-backed securities and card processor actions above, represented a home mortgage lender in connection with nationwide stock-drop class action and class action by buyers of convertible debt securities (class certification denied based in part on novel theory of market efficiency advanced by our client), as well as numerous "opt-out" matters.
+In addition to the mortgage-backed securities and card processor actions above, represented Countrywide Financial Corporation in connection with nationwide stock-drop class action and class action by buyers of convertible debt securities (class certification denied based in part on novel theory of market efficiency advanced by our client), as well as numerous "opt-out" matters.
 Successfully represented investors in fraudulently mispriced convertible bond arbitrage fund before NASD panel.

 Internal and Government Investigations.
 Numerous internal and government investigations into allegations of, for example, insider trading, stock option backdating, manipulation of a multi-billion dollar securities lending program, and a wide array of accounting issues (including foreign exchange hedging, inventory management and revenue recognition across numerous industries, from software to heavy industrial machinery and medical devices).

 M&A Litigation.
-In addition to the Maryland REIT matter discussed above, representation of other REITs in responding to M&A strike suits by shareholders challenging corporate acquisitions, including most recently the successful defense of a $7.1 billion public REIT acquisition.
+In addition to the Maryland REIT matter discussed above, successful representation of other REITs in responding to M&A strike suits by shareholders challenging corporate acquisitions, including most recently the successful defense of a $7.1 billion public REIT acquisition.
 Beyond REITs, successful representation of buyers and sellers in an array of industries, including technology, medical devices and electrical power generation.
 Regularly and successfully represent investment banking firms as financial advisors to target companies in M&A litigation challenging public company acquisitions.